-Now, Julian House has supported Pete to secure a place in a local supported housing property in Bath, where he is continuing his journey to personal independence.
-OUTREACH Our outreach teams in Bath, Exeter, Dorset and Basingstoke support people who are rough sleeping and homeless.
-They are out on the streets all year round, connecting with homeless people or those leading street-based lives, offering them food and hot drinks and helping them to navigate their own route to security and independence.
+Our outreach teams in Bath, Exeter, Dorset and Basingstoke support people who are rough sleeping and homeless.
+They are out on the streets all year round, connecting with rough sleepers and homeless people or those leading street-based lives, offering them food and hot drinks and helping them to navigate their own route to security and independence.

 Joan has life-threatening gallstone disease and is diabetic, reliant on insulin to stay healthy.
 When our outreach worker first met her, Joan had presented to Basingstoke & Deane Council as homeless and was temporarily staying in a local hotel room.

 The priority was to get Joan a foodbank voucher, as she wasn't getting the nourishment she needed to manage her diabetes properly.
 Next, our support worker got Joan on the pathway to her own home.

 They liaised with the council's Homeless Prevention Officer to establish the best housing options for Joan, given her medical needs; and made sure that a care needs assessment was completed so that Joan would continue to get the support she needed, once in her own home.

-Connected with rough sleepers and helped them to navigate their next steps With our help, Joan secured a flat in a local retirement community for over-55s.
+With our help, Joan secured a flat in a local retirement community for over-55s.
 Now, we are helping her to settle into her new life, and Joan tells us that she feels more independent, secure in her own home once more.